Through breast reduction surgery it is possible to raise, reshape and reduce large breasts.

-The emotional discomfort and self-consciousness often associated with having large pendulous breasts is as important an issue to many women as the physical discomfort and pain.
+The self consciousness and emotional discomfort many women experience due to having large pendulous breasts is as important an issue as the physical discomfort and pain.

 There are four important parameters that define the beauty of a breast: